TTWNO/klatt/README.md

 ## `no_std` Support

-This library is unconditionally `no_std` compatible.
+This library is `no_std` compatible by disabling default features, and enabling the `libm` feature;
+this allows math operations not included in `core`.
-However, we do take a dependency on `rand`; make sure if you use it, you disable its default features.
+We also take a dependency on `rand`; make sure if you use it, you disable its `std`-dependent features.

 THe primary way to make sound—through the `generate_sound` function—is generic over any `Rng` implementation.
 Feel free to write your own, or use `SmallRng` for use in embedded environments.